 It’s normal for new dads to feel stressed, exhausted and overwhelmed for a while.
 But if you notice a negative change in their thoughts or behaviour for more than a few weeks, there could be something else going on.
 Up to one in 10 new dads experience anxiety or depression after the birth of a baby.
 It often flies under the radar because they’re so absorbed in taking care of their baby and partner.
 But it’s important that they get support.

 Helping out in practical ways as mentioned above is great.
 But the best thing you can do for a dad who may be suffering from depression is to encourage them to reach out to a professional for support.

-This may mean prompting them to talk to their local doctor, with a therapist, or to reach out to local support services.
+This may mean prompting them to talk to their local doctor, with a therapist, or to reach out to a free support service such as PANDA or Beyond Blue.
 These services are specifically there to help new parents – because having a baby is hard work.